Careers with a Master's in Special Education

 Other job opportunities to consider for those with a master's degree in special education include job titles such as resource teacher, behavior analyst, intervention specialist and director of special education.

 Special education teachers work with children suffering from language impairments, emotional problems, visual impairments, autism, mental retardation, attention deficit disorder and several other mental problems.
 While working with these students, often individually, the teacher may create an educational program for each student.
-This helps him or her understand educational concepts.
+This helps him or her understand the educational concepts.
 Responsibilities include everything from helping students with their daily homework to creating an appropriate curriculum for the individual student's level.

 Special education teachers may work alongside basic education teachers or within their own department.
 This depends on the school's policy and the level of education in which the special education teacher is involved.